jnalanko/slt_to_dot/README.txt

              concatenating all sequences found in the file placing dollar symbols between all found sequences
     --debug: Label all nodes with the corresponding substrings

+Small example data file ESA.txt included in the project root.
+Run the example with ./slt_to_dot -f ESA.txt